goran1010/template-express-prisma-backend-jwt/README.md

-# express-template-prisma-api
+# express-template-prisma-api-jwt

-Template for Express Prisma API backend
+Template for Express Prisma API backend with JWT auth